HansSchouten/OpenNature/README.md

 # OpenNature
 > Free open access (CC0) information about nature on planet earth.

+We believe that data about our natural world should be open to the general public, not only for a selection of approved scientists or non-conflicting use-cases (which is the case at Macaulay Library and others).<br>
 This library aims to provide a free to use image of all living species, starting with birds.

 <!-- DYNAMIC BADGES -->